awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

   ```

 **Note**
 The time required to take a snapshot increases with the size of the Amazon ES domain\.
-Long\-running snapshot operations commonly encounter the following error: `504 GATEWAY_TIMEOUT`\.
+Long\-running snapshot operations sometimes encounter the following error: `504 GATEWAY_TIMEOUT`\.
 Typically, you can ignore these errors and wait for the operation to complete successfully\.
 Use the following command to verify the state of all snapshots of your domain:

 ```
 curl -XGET 'elasticsearch-domain-endpoint/_snapshot/repository/_all?pretty'